Allegheny County Fellows in Local Government Program

 - Two completed application essays, as outlined in the Fellows application form;

-- Two letters of recommendation (one from an academic setting and one from outside an academic setting – for example, an employer or community member who has known you for at least six months and can speak to your specific qualifications for the position); and
+- Two letters of recommendation (one from an academic setting and one from outside an academic setting – for example, an employer or community member or mentor that can speak to your specific qualifications for the position); and

-- Official transcript from every post-secondary educational institution attended.
+- An official transcript from every post-secondary educational institution attended.

-All materials should be emailed to firstname.lastname@example.org or mailed to Ellen Ramsden at:
+All materials should be emailed to email@example.com or mailed to:

 Allegheny County Department of Human Services